This easy pumpkin bread is honestly the best… such a cozy and comforting treat!

 I think you’ll be surprised by how easy this really is.
 You don’t even need to pull out the electric mixer for this one!

-Start by whisking the dry ingredients together in a small bowl.
-In a separate, larger bowl, mix the oil with both sugars.
+STEP TWO: In a separate, larger bowl, mix the oil with both sugars.
 I love using both granulated and brown sugar in this recipe because of the flavor and texture you get from both.
-Add the pumpkin puree, Greek yogurt, and milk and mix with a rubber spatula until combined.

-Next, fold the dry ingredients into the wet ingredients.
-It might take a little bit, but don’t worry about it.
-Just don’t over-mix once it’s combined.
-Stir in the chocolate chips, and you’re done!
+STEP FOUR: Next, fold the dry ingredients into the wet ingredients.
+It might take a little bit, but don't worry about it.
+Just don't over-mix once it's combined.

-Pour the batter into your greased loaf pan and bake on 350ºF for about 55 minutes.
+STEP SIX: Pour the batter into your greased loaf pan and bake on 350ºF for about 55 minutes.
 Cool completely before attempting to remove the loaf from the pan and serve.

-Easy Pumpkin Bread – Gluten Free, Eggless
+Easy Gluten Free Pumpkin Bread

 Ingredients